My Quiet Kitchen

 • smoked - add a couple of drops of liquid smoke plus several dashes of smoked paprika.

-• harissa - start with 1 tsp dried harissa seasoning and an extra pinch of salt.
+• harissa - start with 1 teaspoon dried harissa seasoning and an extra pinch of salt.

 Note 1 (milks) - since you'll have the blender out anyway, it's easy to make your own oat milk.
 This is also what gives it a creamy mouthfeel in the absence of added fats.
 So for the best texture and flavor, I highly recommend homemade oat milk.